Serbia profile

 Reformist alliance wins Serbian legislative elections by a landslide.
 Zoran Djindjic goes on to become Serbian prime minister.

-2001 April - Milosevic arrested in Belgrade and charged with misuse of state funds and abuse of office.
+2001 April - Slobodan Milosevic arrested in Belgrade and charged with misuse of state funds and abuse of office.

 2001 June - Serbian PM Djindjic overrules Constitutional Court and authorises extradition of Milosevic to Hague war crimes tribunal.

-Political rift opens up between Djindjic and Yugoslav President Vojislav Kostunica, a supporter of a Belgrade trial for Milosevic.

-2001 August - Kostunica's Democratic Party of Serbia pulls out of Serbian government as the split with Djindjic deepens.
+2001 August - President Kostunica's Democratic Party of Serbia pulls out of Serbian government as split with Mr Djindjic deepens over Milosevic extradition.

 2001 November - Ibrahim Rugova becomes president of Kosovo following success for his moderate Democratic League in the first such election ever held in the region.